jaspreetdhanjan/3D-Vector-Math-Library/README.md

 The instance of Vec3 "a" has now been reassigned to a+b or (0, 3, 0).

+The Vector-Math-Library overrides Java's `clone` method.
+You can use this to create a "copy" of a vector to store the result of any operations:

 ```
 	Vec3 forward = new Vec3(0, 0, 1);
 	Vec3 right = new Vec3(1, 0, 0);
 	Vec3 up = forward.clone().cross(right);
 ```

-The Vector-Math-Library overrides Java's `clone` method.
-You can use this to create a "copy" of a vector to store the result of any operations.

 Most operations return the instance of itself – this allows for a fluent interface style by decluttering lines of code: